oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

-In python-oracledb Thick mode, error messages generated by the Oracle Client libraries and the `ODPI-C <https://oracle.github.io/odpi/>`_ layer used by cx_Oracle and python-oracledb in Thick mode are mostly returned unchanged from cx_Oracle 8.3 with the exceptions shown below.
+In python-oracledb Thick mode, error messages generated by the Oracle Client libraries and the `ODPI-C <https://oracle.github.io/odpi/>`_ layer used by cx_Oracle and python-oracledb in Thick mode are mostly returned unchanged from cx_Oracle 8.3.
+Some exceptions shown below.

-Note that the python-oracledb driver error messages can vary between Thin and Thick modes.
+Note that the python-oracledb driver error messages can also vary between Thin and Thick modes.
 See :ref:`errorhandling`.

 ConnectionPool.acquire() Message Differences
 ++++++++++++++++++++++++++++++++++++++++++++